For more information about Route Genius click here!

 Embedding a Route

 Routes can be embedded in various websites and blogs via an HTML snippet offered on the Route Summary of any created/recorded map.
-After selecting a route from the website My Routes & Courses menu an option to add it to another site will appear on the right-side the route page.
+After selecting a route from the My Routes page an option to add it to another site will appear on the right side of the route page.

-Here is an example Route we can use to walk through embedding, feel free to access the page and use it as a test: Lunch Run
+Here is an example Route we can use to walk through embedding, feel free to access the page and use it as a test: Test Route

 Next, select the option to add the route to a website and you will be given a variety of options for customizing what is displayed once the route is embedded.
 These options are shown below.